niduy/amg/README.md

 wasm-pack build --target web --out-dir web/wasm
 ```

-To start the project, start any http server. e.g.
+To start the project, use any http server. e.g.

 ```sh
 cd web